What we do

 The North Pennines AONB Partnership teamed up with the Bumblebee Conservation Trust to undertake a survey of bumblebees in Teesdale during the spring and summer of 2010.

-53 different hay meadow, moorland, road verge, riverbank and garden sites were surveyed in May, June, July and August.
+In 2010, 53 different hay meadow, moorland, road verge, riverbank and garden sites were surveyed during May, June, July and August.
 A total of nine true bumblebee species were recorded.
 Six of the species found are common and relatively widespread throughout the UK: Buff-tailed bumblebee (Bombus terrestris), White-tailed bumblebee (B. lucorum), Common carder-bee (B.pascuorum), Red-tailed bumblebee (B. lapidarius), Early bumblebee (B. pratorum) and Garden bumblebee (B.hortorum) and three are locally scarce and/or rare: Moss carder-bee (B. muscorum), Heath bumblebee (B. jonellus) and Bilberry bumblebee (B. monticola).

 The survey found that sites which had the highest diversity of flowering plants tended to support the most diverse bumblebee communities for longer periods.
 These tended to be hay meadows with the greatest number of flowering plants and flowery habitats like riverbanks and some road verges.